LMNO Engineering logo LMNO Engineering, Research, and Software, Ltd.

 Register to enable "Calculate" button.

-INPUTS: Specific Gravity, S:
+INPUTS Specific Gravity, S:

-Make selections: Molecular Weight, Mw g/mole
+Molecular Weight, Mw g/mole

 Specific Heat Ratio, k: